 With a background in the meat works, professional rugby and management and strategic design in Corrections and Health, Shayne completed his Masters in Business Administration (MBA) at Massey University and is currently the General Manager of Maungaharuru-Tangitū Trust.

-“Improved access to health, education and economic opportunities are dreams that can be realized through self-‐determination.
-For that to happen I believe sound governance is essential”.
+Shane believes improved access to health, education and economic opportunities are dreams that can be realised through self-‐determination.
+For that to happen sound governance is essential.